← Back to Blog

 Each ban type requires a different appeal approach.
 Using the wrong process wastes time and reduces your chances of success.

-Appealing a Subreddit Ban
+How to Appeal a Subreddit Ban

 Subreddit bans are managed entirely by the subreddit's moderators, not by Reddit's admin team.
 The appeal process is modmail-based.